 By the end of this activity, you will have made a spider-like structure and an idea of what your family’s culture is.

-After identifying the things that your family members associate to your family, you can now begin to keep doing it and turning it into a habit.
+After identifying the things that your family members associate with you all being a family, you can now begin to keep doing it and turning it into a habit.

 3. Cultivate the importance of each habit

-If one of the things that your family values is learning then a scrabble game night on Fridays could be something that you could do as a way to reinforce the meaning of this value.
+If one of the things that your family truly values is ‘learning’ or you wish ‘learning’ to be the ‘tradition definition’ for kids, then a scrabble game night on Fridays could be something that you could do as a way to reinforce the meaning of this value.

 We do not only stop at building these into habits.
 We continuously reinforce these because there is value to it.